Note: Although Services are still fully supported in Sails 1.0, it is recommended that you use helpers instead.

-Services are stateless libraries of functions (called helpers) that you can use from anywhere in your Sails app.
+Services are stateless libraries of functions that you can use from anywhere in your Sails app.
 For example, you might have an

-EmailService which tidily wraps up one or more helper functions so you can use them in more than one place within your application.
-Services and their helpers are the best and simplest way to build reusable code in a Sails app.
+EmailService which tidily wraps up one or more utility functions so you can use them in more than one place within your application.

 Another benefit of using services in Sails is that they are globalized--you don't have to use